 Continue readingThe #1 point you need to know about Kansas CPA exam requirements is that you have to be a local resident in order to get the CPA license.
 You will also need to accumulate 150 semester hours before you can apply.
 Another “special” requirement from KS State Board is that candidates are requested to take […]

-Continue readingIndiana requires 150 semester hours to sit for the CPA Exam.
+Continue readingIndiana requires 120 semester hours of higher education to sit for the CPA Exam but 150 hours to gain the CPA license.
 Once you pass the CPA Exam, you’ll need to fulfill 2 years of relevant working experience.
 But unlike most states, you don’t need to be supervised by a CPA.
-That is, only verification by an active CPA licensee is sufficient.
-Note to international candidates: […]
+That is, only verification […]

-Continue readingThe Illinois CPA requirements have changed in the last decade.
-After all, Illinois was a two-tier state until 2012, when it stopped issuing CPA certificates.
-Today, Illinois remains a popular option among Canadians and other international CPA candidates.
-Besides, Illinois does not require a Social Security Number and welcomes license applicants for the IQEX.
-Illinois […]
+Continue readingIllinois, which is a two-tier state, is a popular option among Canadians and other international CPA candidates.
+After all, Illinois does not require a Social Security Number and welcomes license applicants for the IQEX.
+Illinois CPA Requirements: 2026 1.
+Education Requirements to Sit for the CPA Exam Bachelor’s degree or above.
+150 credit hours from […]

 Continue readingThe Nevada State Board requires candidates to have the standard 150 credit hours of education in order to sit for the CPA Exam.
-For licensing, the requirement is rather strict: candidates will need to fulfill 2 years of public accounting experience in which 700 hours must be in audit.
 Nevada CPA Requirements 1.
-Education Requirements […]
+Education Requirements to Sit for the Exam Bachelor’s degree or above.
+If your degree is not in accounting, you need the following courses (and they must be above […]

 Continue reading